 While environmental impacts are fairly simple to calculate, time savings are not.
 As the human resources staff becomes more acquainted with the electronic files, we will continue to check in with them and post their stories on the Paperless University website.

 Each year Loyola University Maryland employees undergo an annual evaluation documenting his or her performance over the last year.
 Each of these evaluations is approximately 10 pages in length and has to be reviewed and approved by the employee, his or her supervisor, and the vice president of the division.
-This year, performance evaluations were completed entirely electronically with the help of Halogen, a performance and talent management software.
-Maryalice Burnham, program coordinator for employee relations, compensation & professional development, has affectionately coined Halogen her “baby.”
-She started working on implementing Halogen in June 2010.
-Since then she has conducted numerous training sessions and spent hours doing one-on-one troubleshooting with users.
-All of her hard work has paid off and the online evaluation response rate this year was exceptional.
-With 615 evaluations done electronically, the carbon footprint reduction was vast.
+Performance evaluations are now completed electronically with the help of Halogen, a performance and talent management software.
+Halogen was introduced in 2010.
+With 615 evaluations done electronically the first year, the carbon footprint reduction was vast.

 615 evaluations x 10 sheets each x 3 copies = 2,214 pounds CO2**